Illustration of a man doing a single-legged bodyweight pistol squat.

 Progressing Bodyweight Squats

 The first and easiest bodyweight squat progression is the air squat.
-Hold your hands in front of your body and sit down (not back).
-You can keep your hands close (as pictured below) or hold them out in front like a zombie—whatever helps you keep your balance.
+Hold your hands in front of your body, try to keep your torso as upright as possible, and sit down (not back).
+You can keep your hands close (as pictured below) or hold them out in front like a zombie.
+If you have a shorter torso, the zombie approach tends to work better.

 Illustration of a man doing a bodyweight air squat.

 The problem with air squats is that they quickly become too easy.
-Even for a total novice, you may already be able to do 20+ reps before hitting failure.
-And as we mentioned above, as the rep ranges climb higher, squats can become quite metabolically taxing.
+Even as a beginner, you may already be able to do 20+ reps before hitting failure.
+And as the rep range climbs higher, squats become extremely metabolically taxing.
 We need to make them harder.

 One way to progress the air squat is to load up a bag with books and hold it in front of you.
-If you can read quickly enough, every week you can add a new speculative fiction novel to the backpack, making it gradually heavier.
-But even if you have a big backpack and read fairly heavy books, you’ll quickly grow too strong for them.
+If you can read quickly enough, you could add a new speculative fiction novel to the backpack every week, making it gradually heavier.
+But even if you have a big backpack and like to read heavy books, you’ll quickly grow too strong for them.

 Illustration of a man doing bodyweight bulgarian (rear-foot-elevated) split squats.

 When you grow too strong to train both legs at once, you can switch to doing split squats.
-Split squats are great because they don’t just drop the range lower, they also cut the amount of muscle mass we’re working in half, making the lift much easier on our cardiovascular system.
+Split squats are great because they don’t just drop the range lower; they also cut the muscle mass you’re working in half, making the lift much easier on your cardiovascular system.
+You can make those split squats more difficult by raising your back leg up—the Bulgarian split squat.

 Illustration of a man doing a bodyweight pistol squat.

-However, pistol squats can introduce some balance and mobility challenges.
+The pistol squat (or rifle squat if you’re on the taller side) puts all your weight onto one leg.
+If you can do 40 air squats, you may only be able to do a few pistol squats.
 If you’re having trouble balancing, don’t be afraid to hold onto something for support.
 The point is to work your quads, not to win a balance competition.

 That gives us a bodyweight squat progression that looks like this:

-1. Air squats until you can do 10–30 reps and need something that’s less painful and easier on your cardiovascular system.
+1. Air squats until you can do 20 reps.
 You can get some extra mileage out of these by loading up a bag with books and holding it in front of you.
-You can also do jump squats, trying to jump as high as you can with every rep.
+You can also do jump squats, trying to jump as high as possible with every rep.

-3. Pistol squats are the final progression.
-Just remember that you can grab something for balance if you need to.
+3. Pistol squats.
+Hold something for balance if you need to.

-Finding good bodyweight alternatives to the deadlift is tricky because the whole point of the deadlift is to put a heavy load on our spines, traps, and spinal erectors.
-There are plenty of bodyweight deadlift variations that work our hips to some degree or another, but hardly any of them work the muscles in our posterior chains (such as our spinal erectors).
+Finding good bodyweight alternatives to the deadlift is tricky because the whole point of the deadlift is to put a heavy load on your spine, traps, and spinal erectors.
+There are plenty of bodyweight deadlift variations that work your hips to some degree or another, but hardly any of them work the muscles in your posterior chain (such as your spinal erectors).

 Before and after illustration of a man bulking up his posterior chain (spinal erectors) to improve his aesthetics.